PaddlePaddle/Paddle/doc/design/fluid_dist/parameter_server.md

 ### Sparse Update

-For embedding layers, the gradient may have many rows containing only 0 when training, if the gradient use a dense tensor to do parameter optimization, it could spend unnessesary memory, slow down the calculations and waste the bandwidth while doing distributed training.
+For embedding layers, the gradient may have many rows containing only 0 when training, if the gradient uses a dense tensor to do parameter optimization, it could spend unnecessary memory, slow down the calculations and waste the bandwidth while doing distributed training.
 In Fluid, we introduce [SelectedRows](../selected_rows.md) to represent a list of rows containing non-zero gradient data.
 So when we do parameter optimization both locally and remotely,